-Lastly: All riders will be required to submit proof of their ride afterwards (Strava,etc) to ensure the course was followed correctly by posting a “reply” on the main page with a link.
+IMPORTANT: All riders are required to submit proof of their ride afterwards (Strava,etc) to ensure the course was followed correctly by posting a “reply” on the main page with a link or screenshot.

 Navigation: The recommended way to navigate the route is using a device for following a GPS track.
 The course is NOT MARKED.
 The GPX file is HERE.
 Please holler with questions/feedback about the file by leaving a message (reply) below.

-Course description in a nutshell: Figure 8 loop starting and finishing in downtown Leadville with around 115 miles and 14,500ft of climbing.
+Course description in a nutshell: Figure 8 loop starting and finishing in downtown Leadville with around 115 miles and 15,000+ft of climbing.
 This course goes above tree line 3 different times in the first 20 miles… and the last third leg of it incorporates the entire segment 8 of the Colorado trail from Copper to Tennessee Pass.
 Not recommended for riders looking to try out these type of events for the first time.
 There are two resupply spots along the way,first in Red Cliff and second in Copper.
 There are also ample opportunities for filtering water.
 We will make an effort to have a neutral potlock style neutral aid station at about mile 35 again for this year.

 Resupplying: First chance to resupply is in the town of Red Cliff at the Green Bridge Provisions convenience store part of the Green Bridge Inn; open from 8am to 8 pm daily.
 There’s also Mango’s restaurant catty corner from the Green Bridge Inn if a real meal is what you need to keep you going.